godalming123/os/README.md

+sorry if updates are slow i am currently working on a flutter project a lot this is not on github

 # os this is my vision as to how an os should work in the backend
 what happens when you press the power button the computer will run the first pyton flie it sees this will be first startup.py this file will run the create user function from the usermanagement module and then delete itself using the files module